jupyter-book/jupyter-book/upgrade.md

 title: Upgrade an Existing Book From Jupyter Book 1
 subtitle: Use automated tools to upgrade a legacy (Sphinx-based) Jupyter Book project to the new MyST engine.
 # subject: MyST Quickstart Tutorial
-short_title: Upgrade an Existing Book
+short_title: Upgrade a Book ⭐
 ---

 :::{important} Objective